How to Reduce Eye Bags Naturally: Home Remedies That Work in 2026

 Natural Topical Applications

-For a simple hydrating and anti-inflammatory treatment, you can mix one teaspoon of aloe vera gel with a drop of rosehip oil and gently apply it under the eyes.
+For a simple hydrating and anti-inflammatory treatment, mix 1 teaspoon of aloe vera gel with 1 drop of rosehip oil, then gently apply it under the eyes.

 Adjusting Your Sleeping Position